VincentH-Net/CSharpForMarkup/README.md

   This gets you [templates for Windows App SDK, Uno Platform and more](https://github.com/Applicita/Modern.CSharp.Templates#readme)

 3) Create a new solution with the `mcs-winui3-app` template, e.g.:
+    ```
-  `dotnet new mcs-winui3-app --name Modern.Shop`
+    dotnet new mcs-winui3-app --name Modern.Shop
+    ```
     This will create a ready to run solution (in a new folder) with just a Windows target, and prompt you to add an editorconfig and to open the solution (you can add `--allow-scripts <No|Yes>` to avoid prompts):

     ![Mcs Winui3 App Default Sln](img/mcs-winui3-app-default-sln.png)

-    To see a list of all parameters for this template, run `dotnet new mcs-winui3-app -h`
+    To see a list of all parameters for this template, run:
+    ```
+    dotnet new mcs-winui3-app -h
+    ```

 4) Set the Windows head as start project and run it